Paul Reubens’ death certificate reveals cause of Pee-wee Herman actor’s death

 “Please accept my apology for not going public with what I’ve been facing the last six years,” he said.
 “I have always felt a huge amount of love and respect from my friends, fans and supporters.
 I have loved you all so much and enjoyed making art for you.”

-The day after his passing, Reubens’ team noted that be fought the illnesseses with “tenacity and wit.”
+The day after his passing, Reubens’ team noted that he fought the illnesses with “tenacity and wit.”

 “A gifted and prolific talent, he will forever live in the comedy pantheon and in our hearts as a treasured friend and man of remarkable character and generosity of spirit,” they said of Reubens, in part.